 “Don’t mess with a good thing!”
 Well sometimes messing with a tried and true recipe can be good!
-The Libby’s Pumpkin Pie Recipe is one of those recipes that has become the standard in American home and professional kitchens for Thanksgiving.
-When family and friends gather together in homes, hotels, and restaurants on this holiday, it is expected that the pumpkin pie will be part of the menu, and it will taste like just like mom’s.
-Part of our experience of Thanksgiving are the food memories we have.
+The Libby’s Pumpkin Pie Recipe is one of those recipes that has become the standard in the American home and professional kitchens for Thanksgiving.
+When family and friends gather together in homes, hotels, and restaurants on this holiday, it is expected that the pumpkin pie will be part of the menu, and it will taste like just like moms.
+Part of our experience of Thanksgiving is the food memories we have.
 These memories bring up good feelings of family, friends, and great food.

 For years I made the Libby Pumpkin Pie Recipe for Thanksgiving.
 It was always good.
 Everyone liked it.
-But, as a professional I felt like I wasn’t doing my job.
+But, as a professional, I felt like I wasn’t doing my job.
 Yes, It was a hit year after year in the hotels I worked at, but, could I make it better?

 The answer was yes!

 The one ingredient in the Libby Pumpkin Pie filling that could be changed was the evaporated milk.
 When I was Pastry Chef at the Plaza San Antonio, I would have to have the purchasing department make a special order for it every year.
 I dreaded the smell of open up those #10 cans of evaporated milk.
 It reminded me of my childhood when we would run out of fresh milk and it was thinned with water and used on our cereal.
 So why use something that didn’t taste or smell that great in a recipe?
 There where other choices for a dairy product that would give the pie filling that rich, milky, and custard quality.
 Heavy Whipping Cream!